saintber/Saintber.Extensions/src/Saintber.Extensions/README.md

 ### DependencyInjection
 - `ServiceCollectionExtensions` - Provides extension methods for `IServiceCollection`
 	- Register existing instances as specified interfaces (named registration)

+### Enum
+- `EnumExtensions` - Provides extension methods for Enum operations
+	- Try to parse a string to an enum member
+	- Get the Description attribute of an enum member

 ### Linq
 - `LinqExtensions` - Provides extension methods for LINQ and Lambda operations